Alistair1231/Latex-Devcontainer/README.md

 - `make watch` to watch for changes and auto-recompile
 - `make sub` to one-off compile a sub-file like a standalone tikz diagram, this requires to specify a relative path with `WHERE`, see below

-Once inside of the dev container, make a relative symlink of the Makefile into the target directory (where your main.tex lies):

 When not using overrides, but changing `main.tex` to what the PDF should be called you can also run make directly like this and append all overrides.

 ```bash